WH1T3-E4GL3/white-deface/README.md

 You need to put your website urls in the targets.txt file and put your deface script in the same folder ie: white-deface. then use the tool

-Script kiddies and copy pasters step back, I done a lot effort in making this, dnt just copy paste either fork or contobute to this repo.
+    ⚠️Script kiddies and copy pasters step back, I done a lot effort in making this, dnt just copy paste either fork or contobute to this repo.⚠️

 ## Note